mhammadsaani/Obsidian/JavaScript/JavaScript/6- Classes.md

 console.log(Object.getPrototypeOf(student1).constructor);
 console.log(student1.__proto__);
 ```
+When we access an objects prototype, it will simply give us the Object definition but when constructor of that object is access, original contructor fucntion will be given in output.

 ### Constructor vs Classes
 1. classes === constructor functions (they operate in same way)
 2. classes - create objects with shared methods
 3. functions declared in contructors are not propertes.
-So, cannot be accessed using `Student.functionName()` syntax
+So, cannot be accessed using `ClassName.functionName()` syntax

 ```
 class Student {